ChrisHurt/React-Recall/README.md

   - Hardcode more data for testing - 50 unique data points
   - Success in one, Failure in another

-### Sprint 4 -- In Progress
+### Sprint 4 -- Redesigned & Completed 02/10/19
-Server-side data management
-  - Design PSQL Schema
-    - Tables
-      - Users
-      - Data Points
-      - Data Collections
-  - Build Sinatra Backend
-    - Models representing users, datapoints & collections
+Build UI/Components and react routing for
-    - CRUD API Endpoints
+ - Navigation
-    - User Login & Validation
+ - Login and Register
-  - Implement Schema in PSQL
-    - Write Schema File
-    - Write Seed & Cleanse files

-### Schema Design
-The initial schema design contains 5 tables
-- **Users**
-  - have many *DataCollections*
-  - have many *GuessSessions*
-- **DataCollections**
-  - belong to a *User* (May need another table for sharing data collections between users)
-  - have many *DataPoints*
-- **GuessSessions**
+ - Viewing datacollections
-  - belong to a *User*
+  - Viewing data in a collection
-  - belong to a *DataCollection*
+  - Viewing metrics of a collection
-  - have many *Guesses*
+  - Viewing recent session outcomes
-- **DataPoints**
+ - Making a datacollection
+ - General feedback on user actions for clarity
-  - belong to a *DataCollection*
+  - I.e. You have added 'item' to 'collection'

 ### Future Implementation
 Look into methods for collecting data to integrate into the UI for testing
   - Consider:
-    - Facebook & Instagram API's - Rejected, not enough time to implement
+    - Facebook & Instagram API's
-    - LinkedIn API - Pending Decision
+    - LinkedIn API
-    - Any other API's or accessible data that can be applied in this context - No suitable options found, Pending Decision
-  - Look into methods for allowing user input and storage of this data as appropriate and if needed
-    - Postgresql with node or ruby backend - Under consideration

 ## License